tf-jlemasters/friend-app/README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
 Fork repository, and open the project in your terminal.
-Install necessary gems and enter "rails s" to begin the server
+Install necessary gems and enter "rails s" in your console to begin the server
 ## Contributors
 Jackson LeMasters
 ## Repository